 Typically caused by tightness in the Ilio-Tibial Band (ITB) pulling the inferior corner of the patella laterally at the Tibial Tuberosity and/or weakness in Vastus Medialis Oblique (VMO) allowing the medial superior corner to drop.

-I have sighted a rare instance of rotation in the opposite direction; the superior medial corner of the Patella was elevated.
-Resulting from an impact to the medial aspect of the knee.
+I have sighted three instances of rotation in the opposite direction; the superior medial corner of the Patella being elevated.
+Resulting from excessive tightness in the VMO due to overuse or impact.
 Tightness through Gracilis and the VMO, eased with a few minutes treatment.
-Much easier and less painful than similar treatments of the ITB.
+Proved to be relatively quick and easy treatment to release the VMO.
 Orientation of the Patella returned normal.